pivot-access-ltd/bma-offline-docs/src/how-to-manage-networks-5164.md

 You can select from the following bonding modes on the "Bond mode" drop-down menu:

--   **balance-rr**: Transmit packets in sequential order from the first available slave through to the last.
+-   **balance-rr**: Transmit packets in sequential order from the first available follower through to the last.
 This mode provides load balancing and fault tolerance.

--   **active-backup**: Only one slave in the bond is active.
-A different slave becomes active if, and only if, the active slave fails.
+-   **active-backup**: Only one follower in the bond is active.
+A different follower becomes active if, and only if, the active follower fails.
 The bond's MAC address is externally visible on only one port (network adaptor) to avoid confusing the switch.

 -   **balance-xor**: Transmit based on the selected transmit hash policy.
 The default policy is simple, which means that an XOR operation selects packages.
-This XOR compares the source MAC address and the resultant XOR between the destination MAC address, the packet type identifier, and the modulo slave count.
+This XOR compares the source MAC address and the resultant XOR between the destination MAC address, the packet type identifier, and the modulo follower count.

--   **broadcast**: Transmit everything on all slave interfaces.
+-   **broadcast**: Transmit everything on all follower interfaces.
 This mode provides fault tolerance.

 -   **802.3ad**: Creates aggregation groups that share the same speed and duplex settings.
-This mode utilises all slaves in the active aggregation, following the IEEE 802.3ad specification.
+This mode utilises all followers in the active aggregation, following the IEEE 802.3ad specification.

 -   **balance-tlb**: Adaptive transmit load balancing, channel bonding that does not require any special switch support.